accelangel/space_bastard/MPC Refractor Document.md

 - Let Layer 2 make strategic decisions
 - Update waypoints the torpedo is about to reach
 - Skip physics validation to save computation
+- Use auto-tuning when manual control gives better understanding

 **ALWAYS**:
 - Check turn radius before planning trajectories